alexandruast/4DSpaceField/Unified 4D Space Field Model.md

 <p><strong>H1: Stationary Field Substrate:</strong> The universe is permeated by a stationary, four-dimensional field that serves as the substrate for all physical phenomena.
 This field is uniform, isotropic, and fundamentally underlies both spacetime fabric and particle manifestations.</p>
 </li>
 <li>
-<p><strong>H2: Matter and Energy Interaction:</strong> Matter’s interaction with the 4D field, conceptualized as inward movement at the speed of light, is the mechanism through which mass is converted to energy, and vice versa, offering a new perspective on mass-energy equivalence.</p>
+<p><strong>H2: Matter and Energy Interaction:</strong> Matter’s interaction with the 4D field, conceptualized as inward movement at <em>c</em>, is the mechanism through which mass is converted to energy, and vice versa, offering a new perspective on mass-energy equivalence.</p>
 </li>
 <li>
 <p><strong>H3: Forces as Field Excitations:</strong> Gravitational and electromagnetic forces are emergent properties arising from specific types of excitations within the 4D field, caused by the presence and behavior of mass and charge, respectively.</p>